NAP Client Configuration Overview

 You have a small number of computers that require custom configuration settings and you want to configure each computer individually.

 You want to configure all of your client computers in exactly the same way, but you cannot automate or manage the configuration process by using scripts or Group Policy.

 You should use NAP Client Configuration through Group Policy when your organization uses Group Policy to manage client computers and you want NAP Group Policy settings applied to client computers when Group Policy settings are applied.

 NAP Client Configuration can be used to configure NAP-capable computers only.
-A computer is NAP-capable if it has the NAP components installed and it can verify its health by creating a statement of health.
-Computers running this version of Windows and Windows Server 2008 are NAP-capable.
-Computers running other operating systems might be NAP-capable if an update that installs the NAP components is available and has been run on the computer.
-You cannot use NAP Client Configuration to manage a NAP-upgradeable computer until you install the NAP components.
-Also, you cannot use NAP Client Configuration to manage a NAP-ineligible computer.
-NAP-ineligible computers cannot be upgraded with the NAP components and cannot verify health with a statement of health.
+A computer is NAP-capable if it has the NAP components installed and it can verify its health by creating a statement of health (SoH).
+Computers running Windows® 7, Windows Vista®, Windows XP Service Pack 3 (SP3), Windows Server® 2008, and Windows Server® 2008 R2 are NAP-capable.
+You cannot use NAP Client Configuration to manage computers that are not NAP-capable.

 You cannot use NAP Client Configuration to configure NAP settings on a remote computer.
 NAP Client Configuration can be used only to configure NAP settings on a local computer or to create an .xml configuration file on a local computer.